 What are some alternatives to the Nothing Ear 1 and the AirPods Pro (1st generation)?

 Let’s say you want Apple-like optimization on your Samsung phone.
-In that case, go ahead and grab the Samsung Galaxy Buds 2, which has better ANC than the Galaxy Buds Pro and great sound quality to boot.
+In that case, go ahead and grab the Samsung Galaxy Buds 2, ($99 at Amazon) or the slightly more deluxe, Samsung Galaxy Buds 2 Pro ($179 at Amazon) and great sound quality to boot.
 You get Wireless PowerShare on compatible Samsung devices and an ear tip fit test on Android.
-Google phone owners who want a similar experience, get the Google Pixel Buds Pro.
+Google phone owners who want a similar experience, get the Google Pixel Buds Pro ($199 at Amazon).

 On the other hand, if you’re looking to save money, there are lots of good true wireless earbuds available for under $100.
-The Sony WF-C500 is cheap and sounds great, though doesn’t have active noise cancelling.
+The Sony WF-C500 is cheap ($98 at Amazon) and sounds great, though doesn’t have active noise canceling.

 Frequently asked questions about the Nothing Ear 1 and Apple AirPods Pro (1st generation)